Is Tallinn Safe for Tourists? Crime Is Rare. Ice and E-Scooters Are Not.

 Wear heavy-tread boots in winter: Flat, grippy shoes are non-negotiable from November to March.
 Ankle sprains on black cobblestone ice are one of the most common issues travellers run into.

-Manage your space on cruise ship days: When massive ships dock in July, the Old Town becomes a bottleneck.
-Keep a hand on your bag zipper when pushing through the crowds at the main squares.
+Manage your space on cruise ship days: When massive ships dock in summer, the Old Town becomes a bottleneck.
+The cruise crowds themselves are harmless, but this dense, distracted mass of people provides the only real cover for pickpockets in the city.
+Keep a hand on your bag zipper when pushing through the main squares.

 Do not misinterpret the local face: Estonians do not often smile at strangers.
 Short, direct answers from waiters or shop staff are not hostile.
 It is just Baltic efficiency—do not escalate a situation because you think someone is being rude.